-Jennifer is a MS student in Biology - her research focuses on determining the critical loads of nitrogen deposition in grasslands at Carlsbad Caverns National Park.
+Jennifer is a PhD student in Biology - her research focuses on determining the critical loads of nitrogen deposition in grasslands at Carlsbad Caverns National Park.
 The park has been experiencing increased levels of N-deposition from nearby oil and gas wells.
 The study will experimentally determine the levels at which we begin to observe effects due to increased N on ecosystem structure, specifically exotic plant invasion and biogeochemical cycles.
 Read an article she wrote about the project for the NPS here.
 Jennifer spent her senior year studying biogeochemical responses to severe and prolonged drought in a New Mexican arid grassland in my lab in collaboration with Scott Collins (University of New Mexico).

-Austin Roy is a PhD student in Ecology and Environmental Biology.
+Austin Roy is a PhD candidate in Ecology and Environmental Biology.
 His research interests involve understanding how small mammals manipulate their environments to affect landscape level changes.
 Austin's current research involve understanding the role of small mammals (voles and lemmings) in nutrient cycling in the arctic.
 This project involves examining the effects of different densities of small mammals on environmental variables such as soil nutrients, soil microbes, and vegetation cover in three arctic tundra locations (Toolik Lake, Nome, and Utqiaġvik).
 This research is important to understanding how ecosystem functions may change in a rapidly changing environment.

 Kathleen Schaeffer is a PhD student in Ecology and Environmental Biology.
 She is currently studying the effects of large scale land restoration practices on desert soils in the Chihuahuan Desert.
 After graduation, she wants to pursue a career in ecosystem conservation or restoration.